Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 **Do I have enough data storage for the planned data collection, plus extra for unforeseen circumstances?**

 Where possible, do some initial set-up tests in the field before or during deployment but remember that this will use up data storage.
 This is important to do, so budget space accordingly.
+Pre-departure testing should give a good idea of how much data to expect.

-In the event of bad weather and not being able to access the instrument or other unforeseen circumstances such as the field season being extended, data may be collected over a longer period of time.
+In the event of bad weather and not being able to access the instrument, or other unforeseen circumstances such as the field season being extended, data may be collected over a longer period of time.
 Don't miss out on the opportunity for additional or opportunistic data collection if it becomes available, just because there is not enough data storage is available!

 Primary storage, that is where the raw copy of the data will be saved initially, should be of a volume that more than covers planned data collection.
 Always ensure a buffer of at least 20 %, preferably more, and test how the files are stored thoroughly beforehand.
 If in doubt, have more storage rather than less.

 NOTE: in the example above, a 5TB hard drive would probably be a good choice in case it is not possible to get to the instrument to change it.
+Additional 5TB disks would be needed for backups.

 **Metadata and documentation**

 Ensure enough data storage has been budgeted for these important aspects of data collection as well.
 This could include spreadsheets containing notes and supplementary data, photographs of experiment setups, digitised hand-written notes or anything else that could be useful.
-Photographs and video could be particularly large in terms of data storage and backups so bear this in mind.
+Photographs and video could be particularly large in terms of data storage and backups, so bear this in mind.

 #### Data storage media

 Carefully consider the [hardware](#types-of-storage-media) on which data will be stored, ensuring that it can withstand the conditions of the field site.

-Many permanent field sites have some kind of provision for data storage but details should be checked carefully:
+Many permanent field sites have some kind of provision for computing but details should be checked carefully:

-* network (your access, speed, security arrangements and restrictions)
-* internet connection (your access and bandwidth)
-* data storage - this might or might not be available, but portable media (or a good internet connection) will still be needed to take the data home and do backups.
+Data storage might or might not be available, but portable media (or a good internet connection) will still be needed to take the data home and do backups.

-See the main section about [data storage media](#types-of-storage-media) and the earlier section of this chapter about [what might be available at the field site](#on-site), for more information.

 If instrumentation and data storage are connected to an electrical supply, consider an external power supply such as a UPS, to keep them running in case of power loss.
-In this case, find out details of the [electricity supply](#power-and-electricity-supply) where they will be located, to ensure compatibility.
+In this case, find out details of the [electricity supply](#power-and-electricity-supply) to ensure compatibility.

 #### Organising data files

-Think carefully about the [directory structure](#directory-structure) and [filenames](#file-and-directory-naming) you use, particularly if you are collecting data automatically.
-Refer to the relevant sections on this for more information and where possible, set up the instrument beforehand.
+Think carefully about the [directory structure](#directory-structure) and [filenames](#file-and-directory-naming) that are used, particularly if you are collecting data automatically.
+Refer to the relevant sections of this guide.
+Where possible, set up these details beforehand.

 #### Backing up data in the field